AbhirajPatel/mygate/README.md

  The bed for writting the test is already set, new test cases can easily added.

- #Go with code to see the quality.
+ # Go with code to see the quality.
+ # All the logics and use cases are properly documented over code.